 Also, walking in and out of your house without your dog will help him understand that you will be returning.
 Do not say anything to him when you go out or return.
 Varying the duration that you are away from the house will allow your dog to become less anxious as he learns that when you leave, you eventually come back.

-It will take your dog 4 to 8 weeks to become acclimated to his new surroundings.
+When bringing home a new dog, it will take 4 to 8 weeks for him to become acclimated to his new surroundings.
 Be patient and understanding while keeping to the schedule that you intend to maintain for feeding, playing, training, walks, etc. This will show your dog what is expected of him as well as what he can expect from you.

 Always have your dog on a leash when opening the front door for any reason.
 If he gets out, he will not know how to get back to his new home.